Tybravo/RepEasy-V2/README.md

 # RepEasy <> End to End Decentralized Application

-# RepEasy 🐳
+# RepEasy-V2 🐳

-RepEasy is a decentralized reputation generation platform that empowers users to amplify projects hosted on GiveRep through AI-powered tweet threads and social sharing tools.
+RepEasy is a decentralized reputation generation platform that empowers users to amplify projects helping users generate, bookmark and share impactful tweet through AI-powered tweet threads and social sharing tools.

 Built on the SUI blockchain with Walrus decentralized storage, Move smart contracts, and a modern React/Vite frontend, RepEasy enables individuals and project owners to create, schedule, and share awareness campaigns across Twitter (X) and Discord — turning project promotion into an effortless, automated experience.